connexcs/docs/docs/customer/cli.md

 *To learn more about writing regular expressions, visit [**RegExr**](http://regexr.com) for tutorials and exercises available for all levels of expertise.*

 ## Blacklist numbers per provider
-Use**CLI Restrict** to block calls, essentially creating a Blacklist of numbers.
-To block a configured CLI:
+Use**CLI Restrict** to whitelist CLIs passing through a specific provider.
+To whitelist a configured CLI:

 1. Click **Management :material-menu-right: Rate Card**.
 2. Select **Provider Rate Card** (under the Name column).